KNIGHTS BASKETBALL FAQ

 You will receive an email from the boys or girl’s director within 24 hours of the last tryout day.

 How much does it cost?

-$550 player fee for 2022.
-Player fees for 2022 includes at least 2 tournaments, Knights program shooting shirt and a hoodie and covers gym rentals, leagues, referee costs, equipment and administrative fees.
+$600 player fee for 2023.
+Player fees includes at least 2 tournaments, Knights program shooting shirt and a hoodie and covers gym rentals, leagues, referee costs, equipment and administrative fees.

-In addition to the player fee, there is a uniform fee for each player that does not have a uniform (or for returning players that would like to purchase a new size).
+In addition to the player fee, there is a uniform cost for the team.
+In 2023 we plan on new uniforms and all players will need to purchase a uniform.
 The uniform fee covers a jersey and pair of shorts.

 First payment (1/2) is due on October 15.
 The remaining balance is due November 15.

 Are players guaranteed playing time?
 Is playing time equal?

 Playing time is earned based on each player's effort, attention, commitment, and ability displayed in practice and in games.
 Players with the best ability to combine these skills will receive the greatest amount of playing time.
 Playing time is at the discretion of the coach.